Brand Name Foods: Are You Getting What You Pay For?

 You're Back Already?
 Good!

 See, you have to think along the lines of how many thousands of brand-name products are for sale in the average supermarket.
 Let's go with canned soup for example.
-There may well be three or four assorted heavily-advertised name brands on the shelves, and a single, lonely house brand, (some folks call them "off-brands"), sitting not quite so conveniently placed.
+There may well be three or four assorted heavily-advertised name brands on the shelves, and a single, lonely house brand, (some folks call them "off-brands," or "generics"), sitting not quite so conveniently placed.

 Repeat for each and every food product in the store.
 For each manufacturer, you must now consider the size of the plant required to supply a nation-wide brand for just a single product.
 These places are huge.
 There must be a facility for intake of raw ingredients,and space for storage.
 They need a huge kitchen for mixing and cooking (if needed) the ingredients, then another area for packaging, more storage, and a shipping department.